cockroachdb/docs/src/current/v24.2/install-cockroachdb-windows.md

     If you see an error, verify your Docker for Windows installation, then try again.

-1. [Share your local drives](https://docs.docker.com/docker-for-windows/#/shared-drives) so you can mount local directories as data volumes to persist node data after containers are stopped or deleted.
+1. [Enable synchronized drive sharing](https://docs.docker.com/desktop/synchronized-file-sharing/) so you can mount local directories as data volumes to persist node data after containers are stopped or deleted. so you can mount local directories as data volumes to persist node data after containers are stopped or deleted.

-1. Pull the image for CockroachDB from [Docker Hub](https://hub.docker.com/layers/{{page.release_info.docker_image}}/). <a id="win-docker-step3-{{ page.version.name }}"></a>.
+1. <a id="win-docker-step3-{{ page.version.name }}"></a>Pull the image for CockroachDB from [Docker Hub](https://hub.docker.com/layers/{{page.release_info.docker_image}}/).
 Releases are rolled out gradually, so the latest version may not yet be available.
 Using the `latest` tag is not recommended; to pull the latest release within a major version, use a tag like `latest-{{ page.version.version }}`.
 The following command always pulls the `{{ page.version.name }}` image.

     {% include_cached copy-clipboard.html %}
     ~~~ powershell